 - Allergy to pollen (hay fever), mold, dander, dust

-- Breathing in corticosteroids (from certain nose sprays)
+- Breathing in corticosteroids or other medicines (from certain nose sprays)

 - Common cold or the flu

 - Triggers such as dust, air pollution, dry air, spicy foods, strong emotions, certain medicines, and powders

 Avoiding exposure to the allergen is the best way to control sneezing caused by allergies.
 An allergen is something that causes an allergic reaction.

 - Remove pets from the home to get rid of animal dander

 - Use air filters to reduce pollen in the air

 - Wash linens in hot water (at least 130°F or 54°C) to kill dust mites

 In some cases, you may need to move out of a home with a mold spore problem.